saikrishnakovuru/Angular-projects/cmp-databinding-start/README.md

 })
 ```

-using None removes the unique selector added by angular and the styles gets applied globally though on writing in one CSS file.
+using None removes the unique selector to the elements in a component added by angular and the styles gets applied globally though on writing in one CSS file.